codetot-web/ct-optimization/README.txt

 It depends your choices.
 Our suggestion is trying with a theme which has no page builder, because we provide a setting to disable Gutenberg.
 Right now this plugin has been integrated with all our themes as well.

+= Should I use it this plugin instead of caching plugin? =

+No, if you are using other themes.
+Yes, if you are using our themes.

 == Screenshots ==

 1. screenshot-1.png

 == Changelog ==

+= 1.0.3 =

+* Fix option keys to match
+* Remove option in database if deactivate plugin.
+* Add comment for html compress to easy debug.
+* Translate update for Vietnamese
+* Add more FAQ

+= 1.0.2 =

+* Fix HTML compress class name.

 = 1.0.1 =